openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

                         Path to model of the MelGAN (*.xml format).
   -s_id SPEAKER_ID, --speaker_id SPEAKER_ID
-                        Ordinal number of the speaker in embeddings array for multi-speaker model.If -1 then activates the multi- speaker TTS model parameters selection window.
+                        Ordinal number of the speaker in embeddings array for multi-speaker model.
+If -1 then activates the multi- speaker TTS model parameters selection window.
   -a ALPHA, --alpha ALPHA
                         Coefficient for controlling of the speech time